Oneflow-Inc/oneflow-documentation/en/docs/index.md

 We are trying to build a deep learning framework that will amaze everyone!

-Looking forward to your [feedbacks](https://github.com/Oneflow-Inc/oneflow/issues) and welcome to join our [ontributor community](contribute/intro.md).
+Looking forward to your [feedbacks](https://github.com/Oneflow-Inc/oneflow/issues) and welcome to join our [contributor community](contribute/intro.md).

 ## Get Started